Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 If you put it in you have nothing to worry about.
 If you do not, you may live to regret your decision.

-3. What is the Best Concrete for the Garage Floor?
+3. The Best Concrete Mix for Garage Floors

-The best concrete for the garage floor is the one which has the correct concrete strength.
+The best concrete mix for the garage floor must have the correct concrete strength.
 Table R402.2 of 2021 International Residential Code (IRC) specifies “Minimum Specified Compressive Strength” for garage floor slabs as:

 Weathering